What is Self Leadership?

 In this scenario, there’s a disciplined part managing most of her life, an indulging part that gets her to buy the ice cream, and eat it.
 Then another part judges herself and makes her feel disgusted and ashamed.

 Parts are distinct clusters of awareness, perception, emotion, thought, belief, desire, will, fears, and preferences, as well as, a repertoire of classic behaviors, with a benevolent aim – to protect you and guide your life based on the rules they’ve learned from life experiences, especially the painful ones.

-If you don’t like thinking of parts of you as selves or sub-personalities, then this might help: consider each of them an adaptive, protective program (APP).
+If you don’t like thinking of parts of you as selves or sub-personalities, then this might help: consider each of them an adaptive, protective program (APP) or even a neural network.
 A program your psyche developed to adapt to adversity, challenge, pain and difficulties you were experiencing in life.
 It’s just an APP running in your brain to try to protect you from harm, and it’s not who you really are.
 But recognize, when it’s online (or blended as they say in IFS) it is you – it has the wheel of consciousness and it’s reacting to life and it’s calling the shots.

 Our parts aren’t distinct or cut off from each other either.
 They form relationships within us, and make up parts of an internal system – our psyche.
 Most of what I’ll share below is my ‘cover version’ adaptation of the Internal Family Systems model, developed by Richard Schwartz (Please see https://ifs-institute.com/ and see below for a brief intro video)